cnelabneu/tbi-docs/docs/redcap.md

 !!!
 This will result in a mismatch between the intervention# on RedCap (#28) and the Scheudling_info.docx (#30) on OneDrive...
 THAT IS OK!
 	●	For recording intervention## in HypeRate, use the RedCap number.
+## Post intervention report
+Reporting will be done by replying on the participant specific teams channel under "general/posts".
+Examples of things to report:
+- No issues, session went well.
+- Session started X mintues late because of X.
+- Session ended X minutes early because of X.
+- Hyperate4health was not recorded because of X.
+- Reached symptom threshold at minute X.
+- Participant had a complaint about X.
+- Participant mentioned something important (upcoming travels, change in job, moving, sickness, injury, allergies, change in medication, etc)
+- Heartrate monitor was acting weird. *insert debugging done to fix it*